frogsfrogs/frogsfrogs.github.io/booking-info.md

 **Deposits, Cancellations, Rescheduling**
 - There is a nonrefundable deposit to book the appointment, it goes towards the cost of the tattoo.
 Deposit amount is $50 or $100 depending on cost of tattoo.
-- Please try to let me know as soon as possible if you need to cancel - if I have time to fill the spot and I succeed I will refund the deposit always (usually if you can give me 3-4 days notice).
+- Please let me know as soon as possible if you need to reschedule/cancel - if I have time to fill the spot and I succeed I will either apply the deposit towards your future appointment if you reschedule, or refund the deposit if you cancel (usually if you can give me 3-4 days notice).
+This is not guaranteed though, because I can't always fill it, so please consider the deposit generally nonrefundable.
 <!-- - **As I am currently traveling, it is difficult to accommodate reschedules at this time (though I will try).** -->
-- If for any reason you need to back out last minute, please please just shoot me an email and let me know, I won't be mad!
+- If you need to back out last minute, please please just shoot me an email and let me know, I won't be mean about it or anything!
 Much better to know than to come to the studio waiting around.
 <br>

 **Location + Miscellaneous**
+- I am based in Brooklyn NYC, on Munsee Lenape land.
 - I work at a private studio near Broadway Junction in Brooklyn NYC, on Munsee Lenape land.
+In November I may be taking some appointments at a private studio near Myrtle-Wyckoff.
-- I currently work various weekdays Mon-Fri depending on the week.
+- I currently work various weekdays depending on the week, and occasionally on Sunday.
+I do not take appointments on Saturdays.
 - I have a small friendly dog who will be present during the tattoo.
-- Studio is street level there is 1 step into the doorway.
+- Broadway Junction studio is street level there is 1 step into the doorway, Myrtle Wyckoff studio is on the 2nd floor, up 3 half flights of stairs.
 <br>
 <br>

 ---
-## COVID-19 PRECAUTIONS POLICIES - REQUIRED FOR APPOINTMENT
+## COVID STUFF
-- <h4 style="color: #B80000;">Please come wearing a KN-95 or surgical mask covering nose & mouth and keep it on for the duration of the appointment.</h4> If there is difficulty in obtaining one, I will have extra on hand.
+- <h4 style="color: #B80000;">Please come wearing a KN-95 or surgical mask covering nose & mouth and keep it on for the duration of the appointment.</h4>

 <!--
 - <h4 style="color: #B80000;">Please take a rapid test night before or morning-of our appointment</h4>